WriteWrote/DarkNotes/README.md

 - the ***actual Task&Instrument Board***!
 - maaaybe it future-future - nice background
 - also "maaaybe" - music background
+- changing dark-mode to light-mode
+- customizing mode

 # Bugs

 - When window changes from "fill the screen" mode to "small" mode the opacity changes to full 100%, then goes to 95%
+- Don't get feature w/ transparency
+- It may be hard, but I need to check if transparency of the form also makes text transparent (of course it makes!) and how to deal w/ it if it's possible